 We appreciate your comments regarding the temporal generalizability bias in our study.
 We have included a discussion of this limitation in the Discussion section.

 (2) Bias in Representativeness: The bias in representativeness … Additionally, GPS data collection can exhibit temporal biases, as the frequency and regularity of data collection may vary depending on the time of day, week, or season (Li et al. 2023).
-(In our study, the use of only two months of data may have introduced such biases.)
+In our study, we use two months of data, which may not be generalizable for other time periods.

 This study has several limitations, particularly concerning the temporal and spatial generalizability of the findings.
 Temporally, research on food sales has shown seasonality in food demand (Hu et al. 2021, Balagtas et al. 2023), which may influence mobility patterns.
 Therefore, generalizing our findings from the 45-day study period could introduce bias and limit the representativeness of the results.
 Spatially…